Louis Wagner (racing driver): Aviation

 Wagner began flying airplanes in 1910.
 He worked for the Hanriot company flying their monoplanes.

 Later life and death

-During World War 2 Wagner was diagnosed with tuberculosis of the bone compelled the amputation of a leg, and Wagner was given the post of instructor and supervisor at the Montlhery circuit but the disease worsened, by the late 1950s he was housebound.
-In 1955 Louis Wagner was awarded the Legion d'Honneur for distinguished service in the First World War, although it had been delayed 37 years due to criticism of his racing for Mercedes-Benz just before the war.
+During World War 2 Wagner was diagnosed with tuberculosis of the bone, compelling the amputation of a leg.
+Wagner was given the post of instructor and supervisor at the Montlhery circuit, but the disease worsened, by the late 1950s he was housebound.
+In 1955 Wagner was awarded the Legion d'Honneur for distinguished service in the First World War, although it had been delayed 37 years as a criticism of his racing for Mercedes-Benz shortly before that conflict began.

 Wagner died on March 13, 1960, at the age of 78 in Montlhéry, France.